Albanian language: Grammar

 Albanian has developed an analytical verbal structure in place of the earlier synthetic system, inherited from Proto-Indo-European.
 Its complex system of moods (six types) and tenses (three simple and five complex constructions) is distinctive among Balkan languages.
 There are two general types of conjugations.

-Albanian verbs, like those of other Balkan languages, have an "admirative" mood (mënyra habitore) that is used to indicate surprise on the part of the speaker or to imply that an event is known to the speaker by report and not by direct observation.
-In some contexts, this mood can be translated using English "apparently".
+Albanian has a series of verb forms called miratives or admiratives.
+These may express surprise on the part of the speaker, but may also have other functions, such as expressing irony, doubt, or reportedness.
+The Albanian use of admirative forms is unique in the Balkan context.
+In English, the expression of surprise can be rendered by 'oh, look!' or 'lookee there!'; the expression of doubt can be rendered by 'indeed!'; the expression of neutral reportedness can be rendered by 'apparently'.